WangYihang/USB-Mouse-Pcap-Visualizer/README.md

 Usage :
         python UsbMiceHacker.py data.pcap out.png [LEFT|RIGHT|MOVE|ALL]
 Tips :
-        To use this python script , you must install the PIL first.
+        To use this python script , you must install the numpy,matplotlib first.
-        You can use `sudo pip install pillow` to install it Author :
+        You can use `sudo pip install matplotlib numpy` to install it.
+Author :
         WangYihang <wangyihanger@gmail.com>
         If you have any questions , please contact me by email.